mariatanasescu/challenge-1/README.md

 ## Credits

-This project was undertaken by Maria Tanasescu @mariatanasescu on github The following references have been used:
+This project was undertaken by Maria Tanasescu, @mariatanasescu on github Most of the resources that helped during this process were on https://www.w3schools.com/, particularly the Semantic HTML and Positioning sections.

 ## License